TaceoLabs/co-snarks/book/src/quick_start.md

 {"a": "3", "b": "11"}
 ```

-> Remember that that `b` is a public input, as defined by our circuit.
+> Remember that `b` is a public input, as defined by our circuit.

 As we want to execute an MPC protocol, we have to split the input for the parties.
 At the moment we support 3 parties for the witness extension.
 To do that, execute the following command: